retrobox/newsletter-api/README.md

 # Newsletter API

-Simple API made with node to subscribe email to a mailchimp list
+Simple API made with node to subscribe email to a Mailchimp list

 ## Installation